JoshuaGoode/ai-user-agents/README.md

 ## Current Goals

-1. Curate plaintext categorized lists of user agents related to various AI tasks.
+1. Curate plaintext categorized lists of user agent strings and tokens related to various AI tasks.
+2. Expand to include IP ranges and documentation references.
-2. Offer scripts and examples for automating list generation, updates, and integrations with applications.
+3. Offer scripts and examples for automating list generation, updates, and integrations with applications.
 E.g., firewalls.

 ## Contributions